-In addition, anyone exempt from North Dakota's minimum wage law (see #2) is also exempt from the state's overtime law.
+In addition, anyone exempt from North Dakota's minimum wage law (see below) is also exempt from the state's overtime law.
 The following employees exempt under federal law are non-exempt and covered under North Dakota law:

 North Dakota has a minimum wage of $7.25 per hour, which is identical to the federal minimum wage.
+Employers can use tips and gratuities to reduce the minimum wage required to $4.86 per hour.

 The minimum wage must be paid to all employees in every occupation in the state, with the following exceptions: